Veteran & Military Student Success FAQ

 Q. Why haven’t I been certified yet?

-Certification is the school’s way of notifying DVA that you are enrolled.
+Certification is the school’s way of notifying Department of Veteran Affairs (DVA) that you are enrolled.
 You must submit a Certification Request Form, every semester, in order to be certified to DVA for payment.
 You should allow us 5 working days to process your Certification Request Form.
 Failure to submit requested documents could result in possible delays.